Mathematics and Statistics

 MATH 496 Senior Thesis

 Content: Independent research project, based upon revision of thesis preparation project or summer research experience, suitable for granting departmental honors.
 Details determined by student in consultation with supervising faculty member.
+Permission of department to pursue honors required.
+Instructor consent required.

 Prerequisites: None.